Skip to main content

 We are working with leading humanitarian organizations and governments to provide guidance and training on better policies and practices for integrating the environment in disaster response and building resiliency for communities impacted by or at risk of disasters.

-We are working with other conservation organizations to better understand the changes in weather and climate communities in Africa are experiencing, and how they are responding to these changes.
+We are working with other conservation organizations to better understand the changes in weather and climate that communities in Africa are experiencing, and how they are responding to these changes.